Hall algebras and quantum symmetric pairs II: reflection functors

 \begin{theorem} Let $(Q,\btau)$ be a Dynkin $\imath$quiver.
 Recall $\tTT_i$ from \eqref{eq:defT}.
 Then there exists a homomorphism $\brW \rightarrow \aut( \tUi)$, $t_i\mapsto \tTT_i$, for all $i\in \ci$. \end{theorem}

 \begin{proof} It follows from Lemmas \ref{lem:BGij=0}--\ref{lem:bgij5}. \end{proof}

-For any acyclic $\imath$quivers, we shall continue to use the same definition of $W_\btau$ in \eqref{eq:Wtau} in Kac-Moody setting.
+For any acyclic $\imath$quiver, we shall continue to use the same definition of $W_\btau$ in \eqref{eq:Wtau} in Kac-Moody setting.
 We define $\brW$ to be the subgroup of $\text{Br}(W)$ which consists of elements commuting with $\btau$.
-We expect Theorem~\ref{thm:bgtui} to be valid in general, assuming the validity of \cite[Conjecture 7.9]{LW19}, which states that $\widetilde \psi_Q: \widetilde{\psi}: \tUi \longrightarrow \tMHg$ is an injective homomorphism; compare Theorem~\ref{generic U MRH} and \eqref{eq:defT}.
+We expect Theorem~\ref{thm:bgtui} to be valid in general, assuming the validity of \cite[Conjecture 7.9]{LW19} (now a theorem in \cite{LW20}), which states that $\widetilde{\psi}: \tUi \longrightarrow \tMHg$ is an injective homomorphism; compare with Theorem~\ref{generic U MRH} and \eqref{eq:defT}.

 \begin{conjecture} Let $(Q,\btau)$ be an acyclic $\imath$quiver.
 Then the following holds.